One of the best ways to experience the beauty of the Ozarks is on your bicycle.

 Springfield Sculpture Tour - Center City

-Bike or wheel your way through an outdoor museum dispersed through the center of the city.
-With a changed cast of stars, this eclectic collection of public art is one you'll want to come visit year after year.
+Bike or wheel your way through an outdoor museum dispersed through the center city.
+With a changing cast of stars, this eclectic collection of public art is one you'll want to visit year after year.
 With lots of small businesses, restaurants, and breweries nearby, you will have all you need for an afternoon of fun.
 This tour is 10 miles.
 You can find more information on the organization and current installations at Sculpture Walk Springfield.
-Credit to 2frysCycling for the route.
+Photo credit to 2frysCycling for the route.